git-pull/tao-of-tmux/manuscript/00-forward.md

 ## Errata

-If you find errors in this book please submit them to me at tony@git-pull.com.
+If you find errors in this book please submit them to me at tony <AT> nospam git-pull.com.
 I will update digital versions of the book with the changes where applicable.